Municipal Elections 2026 in Paris: What Are the Candidates’ Housing Proposals and Where Do They Stand?

 Pierre-Yves Bournazel (Horizons – Backed by Renaissance)

-• Rebuild 60,000 housing units into the market through incentives for property owners (source: Le Parisien).
+• Rebuild 60,000 housing units on the market through incentives for property owners (source: Le Parisien).

 • Construct 15,000 social and intermediate housing units annually (source: Le Parisien).